NectarProtocol/documentation/README.md

 The future of healthcare requires a foundation that fosters innovation in an open, accessible, data rich, regulatory compliant way, while remaining flexible enough to accommodate data and security policies that inevitably modernize.

+The future of healthcare is built on Nectar.